Basics Guide for Dynamics 365 Customer Engagement (on-premises), version 9

 What if your screens look different from what you see here?

-If your organization works closely with a Dynamics 365 for Customer Engagement apps partner, chances are good that your system screens look different from what you see in this guide.
+If your organization works closely with a Dynamics 365 Customer Engagement (on-premises) partner, chances are good that your system screens look different from what you see in this guide.
 And even if your organization doesn’t work with a partner, someone at your organization may have added in extra features or may customized the system to match your industry and the way you do things.

 Not to worry.

 The topics in this guide are designed so that the steps are the same for everyone.
-You’ll be able to use this guide to learn the basics of Customer Engagement apps, no matter what you call the fields on the screens, or whether they’re arranged differently from the examples shown here.
+You’ll be able to use this guide to learn the basics of Customer Engagement (on-premises), no matter what you call the fields on the screens, or whether they’re arranged differently from the examples shown here.

 Security settings—What if you can’t access a feature?